 There are a lot of layers to this record, but looking at it as a whole, to me it’s about relationships – specifically, me in the context of relationships that are particularly important or impactful.
 Writing the record involved a lot of self reflection, and looking back I noticed certain patterns, a common thread.
 I wanted to examine that commonality.
 It’s about my connections to family, romantic partners, a god that I may or may not believe in, my self, my body… It just involved a lot of digging and sifting through past experiences that I felt had a role in shaping who I am.

 When listening to the record there is a sense of self discovery running throughout it.
-Do you feel that you have found a different side of yourself through producing this record?
+Do you feel that you have found a different side of yourself through creating this record?

 For sure.
 I mentioned the bulk of the album was written last year, and at the beginning of last year, I had recently moved back to my home town after the end of a pretty long and impactful relationship.
 Before then, I hadn’t spent a good portion of time at home in about three years, and suddenly I was back.
 It was jarring, seeing all of these places that were the same, but so different.
 The friends I grew up with were gone, or we had grown apart, maybe they were married or had kids.
 And it’s a really small, really religious town, so I was confronted with that for the first time in a while.
 It sort of forced me to reflect on how I fit into it all, if I did anymore, or if I ever did.

-For me there is an ethereal sense of hope throughout the record.
+There is seemingly an ethereal sense of hope throughout the record.
 Was it intentional for the record to feel hopeful despite its often dark and sombre atmosphere?

 I’m not sure if it was intentional, but I think hope naturally worked its way into the songs.
 ‘Lampshade’, in particular, touches on trauma and how it can effect you throughout your life.
 That song, for me, has the feeling of trying to move through that, processing, searching for a way to overcome and change patterns that can develop as a result of experiences.
 I think that hope can be really powerful and beautiful.
 It can be transformative.